-According to an Intuit 2020 report, roughly 25-30 percent of the US workforce is contingent, and more than 80 percent of large corporations plan to substantially increase their use of a flexible workforce in coming years.
+Industry research indicates that roughly 25-30 percent of the US workforce is contingent, and more than 80 percent of large corporations plan to substantially increase their use of a flexible workforce in coming years.

-That’s because the benefits of contingent workers are huge.
+That’s because the benefits of contingent workers are significant.
 They provide organizations with the ability to access hot skills, achieve workforce objectives in a competitive market, increase business flexibility, and realize significant cost savings.

 Yet, without the right contingent workforce management program, organizations simply cannot achieve the above benefits.